alaaajjel123/99-And-More-Software-Security-Risks-And-Mitigations-in-Software-Development/nextjs/readme_26.md

 Users loved the app.
 The dynamic content rendering made the shopping experience smooth and engaging.
 The team celebrated their success as the user base grew rapidly.
 But then...

-## The Trauma: Strange User Complaints and a Growing Mystery
+## Strange User Complaints and a Growing Mystery

 ### Stage 1: Odd Behavior in Product Listings
 Users started reporting strange behavior on the platform: